mufpga/MicroFPGA-py/README.md

 pip install -e .
 ```

-The package contains examples on how to use MicroFPGA.
+This repository also contains [examples](https://github.com/mufpga/MicroFPGA-py/tree/main/examples) on how to use MicroFPGA.

 <!---